Travis d'Arnaud Preview, Player Props: Braves vs. Nationals

-Travis d'Arnaud -- with an on-base percentage of .195 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Washington Nationals, with Trevor Williams on the mound, on September 29 at 7:20 PM ET.
+Travis d'Arnaud -- with a slugging percentage of .222 in his past 10 games (including no homers) -- will be in action for the Atlanta Braves versus the Washington Nationals, with Jackson Rutledge on the mound, on October 1 at 3:10 PM ET.

+In his most recent game, he racked up two hits (going 2-for-3) against the Nationals.

 Sportsbook Promo Codes